 Students may moderate into Medieval Studies as well as a divisional program.
 They are expected to fulfill the requirements for both the divisional program and the Medieval Studies concentration, though they ultimately write one Senior Project combining work in both fields.
 In the Upper College, students turn to more specialized work, taking at least three additional courses in medieval studies.
 At least one of those must be a 300-level course.
 Before undertaking research for the Senior Project, students must demonstrate reading knowledge of at least one appropriate language, either medieval or modern.
 A student working on an art history project may be asked to learn French or German for access to scholarly works; a student concentrating on historical materials might learn Latin; a student involved in literature may become familiar with the relevant medieval language, such as Old English or Old Provençal, through a tutorial.
 A Senior Project emerging from this study plan is grounded in a breadth of knowledge acquired in the Lower College and the more advanced skills obtained in the Upper College.
 In the final year, students complete a Senior Project.
 At least two members of the Senior Project board must be affiliated with Medieval Studies.

-Courses: Recent courses include The Danger of Romance, Literature of the Crusades, The Book before Print, The Early Middle Ages, Multimediated Medievalisms, Survey of Islamic Art, Saints’ Lives from the Middle Ages through the Reformation, and The Invention of Celebrity.
+Recent courses include The Danger of Romance, Literature of the Crusades, The Book before Print, Plague!, Islamic Art and Architecture, Chaucer, Saints’ Lives from the Middle Ages through the Reformation, and The Invention of Celebrity.